brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

 ### Step 3.A: Buy an SSL Certificate on the Cheap

-The best place I can find legit certs is from [ClickSSL.com](https://www.clickssl.com/?post_type=product).
+The best place I can find legit certs is [ClickSSL.com](https://www.clickssl.com/?post_type=product).
 They provide an awesome search filter, and their certificates are all signed using SHA-2 (more on this below).
 All certificates have 2048-bit key length meaning that your certificate has reasonable encryption strength for the near future.

 Previously, I advocated using CheapestSSLs.com, but I've discovered that they can have slow customer service and weaker encryption.
 It's unclear if they support SHA-2.
-CheapestSSLs.com can be a little cheaper than ClickSSL.com if that's important.
+CheapestSSLs.com is a little cheaper than ClickSSL.com.

-With either reseller, the main criteria for a certificate are:
+With either reseller, my main criteria for a certificate are:

  1. **SHA-2** (sometimes also called "SHA-256") -- Chrome and Firefox have pledged to start showing really scary security warnings to users for sites using the older SHA-1 signing algorithm by 2017.
 They already print warnings in the console today.
  2. **Domain Validation** (aka "DV") -- this means you can get the certificate right away through a self-service process.
 This option is only available for single domain certificates.